harshagarwal2245/EmployeeAttrition/README.md

 1. open command prompt
 2. uvicorn main:app --reload
 3. open browser and type 127.0.0.1:8000/docs
-It will start sqagger ui which will use to test app
+It will start swagger ui which will use to test app
 4. Select predict function
 5. Click on Try It out!
 6. and Enter Value and click on Execute function